There is a lot of talk about the seriousness of a DUI, but what about the penalties for a first DUI offense?

 Additionally, if you gave a breath sample and the level was .20 or higher, you are subjected to statutory enhancements, such as a $500 fine, 1-year license suspension, and six months with an ignition interlock device in your car – oh yeah, all at your expense.

 A DUI conviction can have lasting side effects on your daily life.
-Don’t plead no contest without first talking to an experienced South Florida criminal attorney.
+Don’t plead no contest without first talking to an experienced Miami-Dade County criminal attorney.

 Contact my firm today for a free case evaluation!
 (888) 900-0365